ParlatoI/Shark-Forecasting_Capstone/README.md

 ### Datasources

-Final datasets to be determined
+- Dataset utilized from Regularized satellite tracks from: Ocean warming alters the distributional range, migratory timing, and spatial protections of an apex predator, the tiger shark (Galeocerdo cuvier) - https://pubmed.ncbi.nlm.nih.gov/35023247/

+- Buoy 41009 from National Buoy Data Center: historical standard meteorological data was pulled by year from 2010 to 2019 - https://noaa-mirror.org/www.ndbc.noaa.gov/station_page.php@station=41009

+- Buoy 41010 from National Buoy Data Center: historical standard meteorological data was pulled by year from 2010 to 2019 - https://www.ndbc.noaa.gov/adcp_data.php?station=41010

 ### Response/Outcome Variable

 Shark presence as is detected by the receivers so taking into account both timing and location.
 I will be using this as a binary of Shark presence (1) or Shark absence (0)

-### Predictor Variables
+### (Tentative) Predictor Variables

-- Dataset utilized from Regularized satellite tracks from: Ocean warming alters the distributional range, migratory timing, and spatial protections of an apex predator, the tiger shark (Galeocerdo cuvier) - https://pubmed.ncbi.nlm.nih.gov/35023247/

-- Buoy 41009 from National Buoy Data Center: historical standard meteorological data was pulled by year from 2010 to 2019 - https://noaa-mirror.org/www.ndbc.noaa.gov/station_page.php@station=41009

-- Buoy 41010 from National Buoy Data Center: historical standard meteorological data was pulled by year from 2010 to 2019 - https://www.ndbc.noaa.gov/adcp_data.php?station=41010
+➢	Ocean temperature
+➢	Air temperature (and maybe barometric pressure)
+➢	Wind - speed and direction
+➢	Wave height, direction, swell level
+➢	Tidecharts - high and low tide timing and water height difference between the two at the time ➢	Seasons and times of day
+➢	Location
+➢	Storms or Hurricanes impacts

 ### Analysis Plan